 - Receiving the invoice: Invoices are automatically captured and processed, regardless of their format.
 This removes the need for manual data entry, as key details are extracted and stored electronically.

-- Approval: Digital workflows send invoices to the appropriate person for review based on the predefined rules.
+- Approval: Digital workflows send invoices to the appropriate person for review based on predefined rules.
 This eliminates delays caused by manual routing, allowing for quicker invoice approvals.

 - Payment: Once approved, the system automatically schedules the payment.
 This ensures that payments are processed on time, reducing the risk of late fees or missed payments.